Final Score (2018 film): Plot

 Arriving at the West Ham stadium, Upton Park, Danni expresses her frustration about her dad's death.
 Michael goes to get them both hot dogs, at which point Danni gets a text from a boy she fancies and decides to join him at his seat.
 Meanwhile, Arkady and his mercenaries covertly infiltrate the stadium, take over the control room and initiate a lockdown of the entire stadium.
 Taking Superintendent Steve Thompson hostage, Arkady threatens Thompson into cooperating by threatening his family.
 Arkady then has his men blow up all transmission towers across the city to ensure that no communication will be made outside the stadium.
 Discovering Danni is missing from her seat, Knox seeks help with the cheeky stadium guard, Faisal Khan.
 Faisal reluctantly assists Knox to the control room.
 On their way, they run into one of Arkady's men posing as a guard near the lift, who ultimately attacks them, resulting in Michael killing him.
 Knox finds C-4 explosives in Andrei's jacket.
 He then uses the only working walkie-talkie to call the police about the situation, but Chief Commander Daniel Steed does not believe him and hangs up.
 After he kills two other men, Vlad and Anton, Knox brings the latter's body to a balcony and throws him down, smashing into concession stands and thereby summoning the police.
 Seeing this, Arkady and the other mercenaries infiltrate the news studio and kill the crew.
 Arkady has a reporter read a statement at gunpoint, demanding Dimitri's location, or they will blow up the stadium.
-As he finishes the statement, Arkady kills the reporter and two others on live television, which Danni's mom sees and prompts her to leave for the stadium.
+As he finishes the statement, Arkady kills the reporter and two others on live television, which Danni's mum sees and prompts her to leave for the stadium.
 Steed is approached by Agent Cho, who explains that Dimitri fled Russia undercover, underwent plastic surgery, and was given amnesty in London.
-Cho says that he cannot meet the demands as handing Dimitri to Arkady will plunge the entire Russian region into chaos, endangering millions.
+Cho says that he cannot meet the demands, as handing Dimitri to Arkady will plunge the entire Russian region into chaos, endangering millions.
 Arkady's team learns the background of Knox and Danni, and they decide to take Danni hostage.
 Hearing them summoning Danni over the speaker, Knox rescues her with help from Faisal.